Canzone at Evening

 Doze while they drift through shady valleys enclosed,

-Lying on boards beneath a sailcloth sheet,
+Lying on boards beneath a sailcloth sheet.

-And when to sink from Spain he is disposed,
+Later to sink from Spain he is disposed,

 Diving amid the waves beyond the place